 To make this dish gluten-free, use gluten-free breadcrumbs and a gluten-free alternative to flour for the gravy.

-Vegetarian Version: Substitute plant-based ground meat in the patties and vegetable broth for the gravy.
-You can also beef up the gravy with additional mushrooms and onions for a heartier vegetarian meal.
+Vegetarian Version: Use plant-based ground meat for the patties and substitute vegetable broth for the gravy.
+You can also pile on more mushrooms and onions to make the gravy even heartier for a vegetarian feast.

 Conclusion:

-This Salisbury Steak with Garlic Mashed Potatoes and Mushroom & Onion Gravy is what comfort food is all about.
+What is comfort food all about?
 With its bitey beef patties, hearty and juicy gravy and creamy mashed potato on the side, it’s a dish sure to please everyone at the table.
 Whether you’re cooking it up for a special family dinner or an intimate night in, this recipe will surely become one of your favorites.
 Enjoy!

 Salisbury Steak with Garlic Mashed Potatoes and Mushroom & Onion Gravy